w3bprinz/w3bprinz/README.md

 - 👋 Hi, I’m @w3bprinz
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python and JavaScript/NodeJS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...